-"Moses, many ages after having rendered up his spirit on Mount Nebo, and Elias, long years after having quitted the earth, appear in human forms, though surrounded with glory, on the Tabor, a high mountain, to John and James, the day of the Transfiguration of Our Lord Jesus Christ .- Chap.
-17 of St. Matthew, 9 of St. Mark.
+"Moses, many ages after having rendered up his spirit on Mount Nebo, and Elias, long years after having quitted the earth, appear in human forms, though surrounded with glory, on the Tabor, a high mountain, to John and James, the day of the transfiguration of our Lord Jesus Christ.
+(St.Matt. xvii.; St. Mark, ix.)

-"The 'Lives of the Saints' furnishes us with instances of similar apparitions, and especially the 'Life of Saint Theresa.'
+"The 'Lives of the Saints' furnishes us with instances of similar apparitions, and especially the 'Life of St. Theresa.'

-"M. Chardel, formerly a counsellor of the Court of Cassation, and Deputy of the Seine, whose learning and good faith cannot be questioned, does he not recount to us, in his · Essay on Physiological Psychology,' various apparitions of deceased persons, who, in their earthly forms, appeared to members of their family, asking them to discharge certain works of piety, such as masses and pilgrimages, promised by the deceased, but remaining unperformed at the time of their death?
+"M. Chardel, formerly a counsellor of the court of Cassation, and deputy of the Seine, whose learning and good faith can not be questioned, does he not recount to us, in his 'Essay on Physiological Psychology,' various apparitions of deceased persons, who, in their earthly forms, appeared to members of their family, asking them to discharge certain works of piety, such as masses and pilgrimages, promised by the deceased, but remaining unperformed at the time of their death?

-"But what comes to confirm what we have just said is the honourable testimony of a man as learned as orthodox, such as the Abbé Duclos, who, in his reply to the sarcasms of Voltaire against Chap.
-32 of Genesis, relative to the angel who, in the form of a man, appears to Jacob in order to wrestle with him, when he sets forth his opinion, with respect to the apparition of spirits, says to us :- he pleases, and in whatever manner he pleases.
+"But what comes to confirm what we have just said, is the honorable testimony of a man as learned as orthodox, such as the abbé Duclos, who, in his reply to the sarcasms of Voltaire against chapter xxxii. of Genesis, relative to the angel who, in the form of a man, appears to Jacob in order to wrestle with him, when he sets forth his opinion, with respect to the apparameter.

+rition of spirits, says to us:-

-"1st.
-That God is surely the master of appearing whenever
+"1.
+That God is surely the Master of appearing whenever he pleases, and in whatever manner he pleases.

-"2nd.
-That the good or wicked angels, and the souls of men may appear, but only at the order and by the permission of God.
+"2.
+That the good or wicked angels and the souls of men may appear, but only at the order and by the permission of

-"3rd.
+God.

+"3.
 That God sometimes gives such order and such permission.